Effect-TS/effect/packages/schema/README.md

 ## Extracting Inferred Types

-After you've defined a `Schema<A, I, R>`, you can extract the inferred type `A` that represents the data described by the schema using the `Schema.To` type.
+After you've defined a `Schema<A, I, R>`, you can extract the inferred type `A` that represents the data described by the schema using the `Schema.Type` type.

 For instance, with the `Person` schema we defined earlier, you can extract the inferred type of a `Person` object as demonstrated below: